foxyproxy/browser-extension/README.md

 6. **webRequestAuthProvider**: Required to authenticate with proxies servers via webRequest.onAuthRequired
 7. **browsingData**: Required so the extension can delete cookies, indexedDB, and localStorage when requested by the user on the Options page (*Delete Browsing Data* button)
 8. **privacy**: Required so the extension can call browser.privacy.network.webRTCIPHandlingPolicy to turn on/off webRTC in Chrome (*Limit WebRTC* checkbox in Options page)
-9. **host permission**: Required to proxy all webRequests and provide proxy server authentication. *<all_urls>* is used because users may choose to load any/all URLs through proxy servers (chrome.webRequest.onAuthRequired and chrome.webRequest.onAuthRequired.addListener) .
-Required to proxy all webRequests and provide proxy server authentication.
-Also needed to get accounts details from FoxyProxy servers, if requested by the user with the *Import FoxyProxy Account* on the *Import* tab.
+9. **host permission**: "<all_urls>" permissions is required in order to supply credentials for [Proxy authorization](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/webRequest/onAuthRequired#proxy_authorization)

 No remote code is used in this extension.

 ### Why is there a crypto library in [lib](https://github.com/foxyproxy/browser-extension/tree/main/src/lib)?

-The crypto library is needed to migrate encrypted settings from the old version (which had no updates for many years, as you mentioned) to 2023.
-It is not used to encrypt anything; only to decrypt old data when upgrading from version 3.x -> 8.x
+The crypto library was already incldued in [FoxyProxy 3.x](https://github.com/foxyproxy/Foxyproxy_Chrome/blob/f1bca1c50dfa30908c79a9ea477f31eda2abacf4/app/scripts/stored-credentials.js#L4) to encrypt user credentails.
+It is needed to migrate encrypted settings from the old version (which had no updates for many years, as you mentioned) to 2023.
+It is not used to encrypt anything; only to decrypt old data when upgrading from version 3.x -> 8.x.

 ## Screenshots